-A mobile-first online booking experience
+A mobile-first online booking experience tailored for convenience and ease of use

 The challenge